vitoanastasia/vitoanastasia/README.md

 🏠 I live in Silver Spring, MD with my dog and cat.

-📊 I'm a Data Analyst in the non-profit healthcare space.
+📊 I'm a Senior Data Analyst.
+I've worked with healthcare data, both clinical and operational, as well as Sales, Sales Operations, and Sales Support data.
+I'm currently looking for work so if you are looking to hire a talented Senior Data Analyst, connect with me on [LinkedIn](https://www.linkedin.com/in/vito/).

 🦄 Skills and Tools: SQL, Tableau, Excel